-Sleep Apnoea occurs when there is a lack of oxygen passing through from the brain to the lungs.
-The sleeper will awaken, to open up the airway by snorting or gasping and quickly fall back to sleep.
+Sleep apnoea occurs when there is a lack of oxygen passing through from the lungs to the brain.
+The sleeper will awaken, to open up the airway by snorting or gasping, and quickly fall back to sleep.

-Often people suffering sleep apnoea don’t realise they are awakening to do this, so unfornately it can happen numerous times during the night.
+Often people suffering sleep apnoea don’t realise they are awakening to do this, so unfortunately it can happen numerous times during the night.

-Estimated about 5% of Australian suffer from this condition and are unaware of it.
+It is estimated that about 5% of Australians suffer from this condition and are unaware of it.

 Indications of sleep apnoea

 - Waking up often during sleep

 - Unrefreshed in the morning

 Oral appliance therapy is often used when the patient is unable to tolerate CPAP therapy.
 It has been proven very effective for snoring and those suffering mild to moderate obstructive sleep apnoea.
 Oral appliance therapy may also be used in patients with severe obstructive sleep apnoea who are unable to tolerate or refuse CPAP therapy.